BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
-         Restore the state of the simulation described saved in that file. feature not ready
+         Restore the state of the simulation saved in the provided file/directory.

     .. blueconfig_value:: MeshPath
         :type: abspath